uleelx/lupy/README.md

 lupy
 ===========

 A small Python-style OO implementation for Lua.
-It also gains some good features from Ruby.
+It also gains some good features from Ruby.<br>
 It has been tested on Lua 5.2.3 and LuaJIT 2.0.2 using the examples in repo.
-Welcome to test it more.
+Welcome to fork and test it more.

 Quick Look
 ==========